 It is proposed that the 'Anticipated Bookings' value will be based on National Grid's forecast of capacity bookings and therefore used to forecast the anticipated under or over recovery.
-It is proposed that the Transmission Services Revenue Recovery charge rate may be updated by National Grid only once within the gas year, as per the current notice arrangements.
+It is proposed that the Transmission Services Revenue Recovery charge rate may be adjusted at any point within the gas year.